LingResCtr/dead-languages-corpus/README.md

 ## Dataset Structure

+The official data sets can be found in the [final](./final) directory.
+Within each subdirectory of `final`, there are a number of JSON-lines files, one per language, as well as one marked "all" which contains the data from all of the languages.
+The files are named `dlc-<date>-<lang>.jsonl`.
+There is an additional file, named `data-dlc-<date>.json` that contains statistics of the data sets per language.

+### Data Instances

 Each line contains data structured in JSON.
 See [text_sample.txt](./text_sample.txt) for an example of a single line with pretty formatting for JSON.

-### Data Instances

-[More Information Needed]
+The data on each line represents a "section" or a passage from some original source material.
+Within each section there are a number of "chunks".
+These chunks sometimes align to sentence boundaries, but not always.
+Future work is needed to make all chunks align with sentence boundaries.
+Within each chunk, there are a number of "tokens", representing the words in the chunk, along with their English translation and parts of speech.
+Note that any given token might have multiple parts of speech associated with it because there is not always a clean mapping between the parts of speech we know today and the words used so long ago.

 ### Data Fields

----
+#### Section
+A section represents a passage of text from a dead language, along with translation and other metadata useful to NLP researchers.
+- id: System ID for this particular section.
+Maps to a lesson ID in the raw data.
+- lesson_url: A URL where this section is analyzed on the LRC's website
+- language: The ISO language code identifying the language that the section was originally written in
+- raw\_html: The collected text of the section, with HTML tags in it that may be useful for aligning with the English text
+- en\_html: The English translation of the section, with HTML tags in it that may be useful for aligning with the original language text
+- chunks: A list of chunks (described below)

+#### Chunk
+A chunk is a string of text from a section.
+In many cases, a chunk is a sentence from the section.
+There are some languages, however, where the chunks are broken up based on the layout of the original text rather than at sentence boundaries.
- id: "system ID for this particular text chunk"
+- id: System ID for this particular text chunk.
+Maps to a glossed_text ID in the raw data.
- language: "ISO language code"
- text: "chunk of text in the target language" en\_text: (?... not sure yet)
+- text: The text of the chunk in the original langauge.
+- en\_text: Currently hardcoded to "TODO".
+Will eventually hold the English translation of the chunk of text.
- tokens: "list of individual tokens in the text chunk (in JSON)"
+- tokens: A list of tokens (described below)

----
- tokens:
-   - text: "the specific string glossed from the text chunk"
-   - parts\_of\_speech: "list of elements of grammatical analysis (in JSON)"
+#### Token
+A token is a word, along with its English translation, its parts of speech, and other metadata.
+- id: System ID for this particular token.
+Maps to a gloss ID in the raw data.
+- text: The text of the token in the original language.
-   - en\_text: "translation of the text in English"
+- en\_text: Translation of the word in English.
-   - en\_keywords: "system-internal tags applied to this token"
+- en\_keywords: System-internal tags applied to this token.

----
-parts\_of\_speech:
+- parts\_of\_speech: List of POS (described below)

+#### POS
-  - part\_of\_speech: "typically invariable grammatical features of this word"
+- part\_of\_speech: Typically invariable grammatical features of this word.
+Examples include "noun", "verb", etc.
-  - analysis: "grammatical information for this word that typical varies from instance to instance"
+- analysis: Grammatical information for this word that typically varies from instance to instance.
+Examples include "nominative singular masculine", "first person plural indirect object", etc. Can be null.

 ### Data Splits

-[More Information Needed]
+The data is _not_ split into training and validation sets.
+However, it is split by language if you would like to consume it that way.
+Those files look like `dlc-<date>-<lang>.jsonl` It is also collected all together in the file named `dlc-<date>-all.jsonl`.

 ## Dataset Creation